Pump up the volume: Podcast apps keep pushing toward the money

 With Apple’s new features, podcasts fed out through a feed, rather than through custom apps, could get unfiltered and direct insight for the first time.
 There were fears that this knowledge would poison the podcast pool.
 What if it turned out listeners tune out before the first ad?
 Those concerns were misplaced.
 However, people generally listen through episodes at a declining rate that largely matched expectations.

 But dynamic advertising and partial metrics don’t offer enough options for every podcast that’s after revenue to thrive and expand.
-That’s let to a proliferation of podcast apps with specialized features—some aimed at listeners and some for show producer and podcast networks—designed to create listener loyalty, accept payments, and gather metrics outside of Apple’s constraints.
+That’s led to a proliferation of podcast apps with specialized features—some aimed at listeners and some for show producer and podcast networks—designed to create listener loyalty, accept payments, and gather metrics outside of Apple’s constraints.

 Hungry for data